RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: RAPID sensing system

-Assume that we want to extract the $\mu$D of a person that was detected and located by the previous algorithms at a certain distance from the device.
+Assume that we want to extract the \ac{md} of a person that was detected and located by the previous algorithms at a certain distance and angle with respect to the device.
 Hence, we extract the \ac{cir} samples from the most useful \ac{bp}, i.e., the one that points in the direction of the person and that, in turn, emphasizes the most the reflection from this target.